yarikoptic/rmafni/doc/SphinxDocs/installations/FATCAT_Demo/DealingWithGrads.rst

 .. math::
    G_{xx}, G_{yy}, G_{zz}, G_{xy}, G_{xz}, G_{yz},

-while, for example, the TORTOISE output style is 'row first' (and explicitly includes the factors of two from the symmetry of the off-diagonals):
+while, for example, another output style is 'row first' (and explicitly includes the factors of two from the symmetry of the off-diagonals):